-A desktop review of historical literature and data was conducted to identify any potential historic sites within the study area.
-This data was updated with the examination of the Florida Master Site File and relevant Cultural Resource Assessment Survey (CRAS) reports for the Orange County portion of the study area.
-In accordance with the procedures contained in 36 CFR Part 800, a CRAS will be conducted for this project.
+A desktop review of historical literature and data was conducted to identify any potential historic and archaeological sites within the study area.
+This data was updated with the examination of the Florida Master Site File and relevant Cultural Resource Assessment Survey (CRAS) reports for the study area.
+In accordance with the procedures contained in 36 CFR Part 800, a CRAS was completed for the PD&E Study.